Day trip to Mendocino County town nearer than you think entices with easy-going hospitality, varied experiences.

 Alta Orsa Winery

 A nearly 2-mile-long gravel driveway winds past oaks, manzanitas, pines, and firs to the steep, stunning 160-acre estate of Alta Orsa Winery.
-Winemaker Martin Bernal-Hafner, who hails from Colombia and has done wine work on three continents (his mentors include Paul Hobbs), conducts many of the tastings here, sometimes with “sales and marketing steward” Lucy Potter.
+Winemaker Martin Bernal-Hafner, who hails from Colombia and has done wine work on three continents (his mentors include Paul Hobbs), conducts some of the tastings here.
 Except when the weather doesn’t cooperate, sessions take place under a decades-old cork tree, usually after a vineyard walk if you’re up for it.
 Bernal-Hafner specializes in single-vineyard Chardonnay and Pinot Noir from Sonoma County fruit and Cabernet Sauvignon from the Hopland estate, where Merlot, Petit Verdot, and a few other varieties also grow.
-While sipping his gracefully made wines, you’ll learn about the commitment of Bernal-Hafner and his team to holistic, organic, regenerative farming practices.
+While sipping gracefully made wines, you’ll learn about Alta Orsa’s commitment to holistic, organic, regenerative farming practices.

 Campovida